- Also Known As:

 Cardiac biomarkers, proteins that are released when muscle cells are damaged, are ordered to help differentiate angina from a heart attack.
 These include:

 - Troponin – the most commonly ordered and cardiac-specific of the markers.
 Blood levels of troponin will be elevated within a few hours of heart damage and remain elevated for up to two weeks.
 Troponin tests are usually ordered initially in the ER when a person presents with symptoms of unstable angina and then a few more times in the next several hours to look at changes in concentrations.
 If the levels are normal, then it is much less likely that the symptoms and chest pain are due to heart muscle damage and more likely that the pain is due to stable angina.
 A rise and/or fall in the series of troponin results indicates a heart attack.

 - A test called high-sensitivity troponin detects the same protein that the standard test does, just at much lower levels.
 Because this version of the test is more sensitive, it becomes positive sooner and may help detect heart injury and acute coronary syndrome earlier than the standard test.
 The hs-troponin test may also be positive in people with stable angina and even in people with no symptoms.
 When it is elevated in these individuals, it indicates an increased risk of future heart events, such as heart attacks.
-Currently, this test is not approved in the U.S., but research is ongoing and it may become available in the near future.
-It is already routinely used as a cardiac biomarker in clinical practice in Europe, Canada, and other countries as well.

 - CK-MB – one particular form of the enzyme creatine kinase that is found mostly in heart muscle and rises when there is damage to the heart muscle cells; this test is used less frequently now.